 I just found a new iPhone app I’m testing called Mono – Hashtag Library.
 Mono is a hashtag organizer to assist in managing your hashtags.
 Quickly add, sort, compile, move and delete hashtags.
 Compile hashtags of a similar category in folders.

 I’ve also created hashtag groups in my favorite Instagram tool, Planoly.
-I can cut and paste the hashtag on desktop or on my phone.
+I can cut and paste the hashtag on a desktop or on my phone.
 I know, it’s an Instagram tool, but yeah, I love this hashtag functionality.

 Should you Edit Old Pins?